fandujar/fandujar/README.md

 I'm a software engineer and a casual gamer.
 I don't use github as much as I wish for now, but these are my main interests:

+Prefered Programming Languages:
 * python ❤❤❤
 * golang ❤❤❤
 * nodejs ❤

+Tools, Frameworks, Platforms that I'm focusing on the moment
-* kubernetes / cncf / devops ❤❤❤
+* kubernetes ❤❤❤
+* argocd ❤❤❤
+* gitlabci ❤❤
+* terraform ❤❤
+* crossplane ❤